 Preparing for the Colonoscopy

 I think most people would agree, the preparation for the colonoscopy or scope is far worse than the procedure itself.
-Every Gastrointerologist is a bit different on the preparation procedure they would prescribe, however in short, your doctor needs as clean of colon as you can to give him or her an unobstructed view of the colon’s surface.
-What that basically comes down to is cleaning or emptying the bowel with the help of over the counter medications and a mild laxatives to get your body rolling.
+Every Gastroenteritis is a bit different on the preparation procedure they would prescribe (follow your doctors directions), however in short, your doctor needs as clean of colon as you can to give him or her an unobstructed view of the colon’s surface.
+What that basically comes down to is cleaning or emptying the bowel with the help of over the counter medications and a mild laxative to get your body rolling.
 Each of the procedures I have had (with two different doctors, although both were generally the same) involved being under a mild sedative, so basically you sleep through the colonoscopy procedure and wake up in the hospital recovery room, overall pretty simple.
 However, as the doctor fills your bowels with air to get a better view, you may feel a little “bloated” following the scope but otherwise generally the procedure is painless.

 Although each doctor has a bit different procedure to prep for the scope, mine have typically followed:

 - Step 1 – Mild Laxative (2 days before procedure) at 5 PM